sinoz/python-exercises/README.md

   * Draws or prints a circle using the Pythagoras formula.

 ## Data Structures & Classes Exercises (Freshman Q2)
+- Advanced exercises
-- A graphical application where car sprites randomly move across a Node-based grid and are removed once landed on a parking tile.
+    * A graphical application where car sprites randomly move across a Node-based grid and are removed once landed on a parking tile.
-- TODO
-- TODO
+    * A similar application to the first one but includes boats this time.
+    * The same application as #2 but several iterative operations now make use of higher order functions instead.